 Applications to the Centre for Criminology and Sociolegal Studies must be submitted to the School of Graduate Studies (SGS) through the online application which is housed on a secure server at the University of Toronto.
-The Centre will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee, and mailed a complete package of your supporting documentation and a printout of your application information.
+The Centre will consider your application only after you have entered your personal and academic information in the online application, paid the application fee, and submitted the supporting documents by the deadline date.

 Once you access the SGS online admissions application and enter your contact information, an applicant identification number and a password will be emailed to you.
 You can leave and return to your application at any point until you move to the payment stage.
 At that point you can return to check on the status of this application including whether we have received your supporting documents.